 The most fun part of this was that our journalist friend took on the role of a very special kind of journalist—the kind that says things like, “Tell us a little about how Islam oppresses women.”
 Turns out, y’all, that I can’t “stay calm” when I’m being interrupted by a xenophobic, bigoted man on camera ❤

 But, yeah, we got to see how we are on camera, how to prepare for interviews, how to write more concisely (well, this doesn’t really apply to me – I’ve come to terms with the fact that I’m *never* going to be concise, so help me God), and so on.

+We gave the journalist a paper with our names (with pronunciation – fun listening to him pronounce these names, too) and our area of expertise.
 In almost no case did he ask a question that we had hoped to get.
 The point was that you should expect to get questions you’d hate to address for whatever reasons, so prepare.